 The Diocese of Texas, headquartered in Houston, maintains the Austin Diocesan Center (ADC) on campus for the administration of the West Region of the diocese.
 The building is located between Christ Chapel and the McDonald building.
 The Rt.
-Rev. Dena A. Harrison, DD, Bishop Suffragan of Texas, serves as the Regional Executive for the West region and currently serves as Chair of Seminary of the Southwest's Board of Trustees.
-In addition to Bishop Harrison, the office houses Alicia Alcantara, Executive Assistant to Bp.
-Harrison and Ana Gonzales May, assistant to Commission on Ministry.
-Also operating out of the ADC is the diocesan Safe Church, a Ministry of Wellness and Care.
-Their staff lead by Rev. Dr. Carol Petty, Safe Church Minister, includes Marty Brickley, Director of Certification, and administrative assistants Danielle Tatro, Katherine Muhlenbruch and Tracy Cramer.
+Rev. Kathryn "Kai" M. Ryan, Bishop Suffragan of Texas, serves as the Regional Executive for the West region.
+In addition to Bishop Ryan, the office houses Haley Townsend, Executive Assistant to Bp.
+Ryan and Ana Gonzales, assistant to Commission on Ministry.
+Also operating out of the ADC is the diocesan Wellness and Care Ministries/Safeguarding.
+Their staff lead by The Rev. Lisa Hines, Canon for Wellness & Pastoral Care/Safeguarding Minister, includes Marty Brickley, Manager of Safeguarding Certification, Danielle Tatro, Assistant to Wellness and Care & Safeguarding, and Assistants Katherine Muhlenbruch and Tracy Cramer.
 The ADC also provides hospitality space for various visitors to the campus as well as conference room space for area congregation evening meetings and weekend Vestry Retreats.